Issues Management in the Age of Social Media

-- It allows you to respond to the issue quickly and methodically.
+- Allows you to respond to the issue quickly and methodically.

-- It helps establish credibility with your customers (and the media).
+- Helps establish credibility with your customers (and the media).

-- It establishes a direct line of communication with customers.
+- Establishes a direct line of communication with customers.

 I’ve seen these benefits firsthand after managing dozens of customer issues via the Dell blog over a 7-year period.
 Here’s the process I used to manage every issue we encountered, from a global battery recall that affected tens of thousands of customers globally to product shipping delays that affected hundreds.